 • Sales methodology: A methodology to use when selling

 That content could be spread across many hours and days.
-And if you really dug into what these programs include, they will rarely include clear instructions about what sales questions to ask.
+And if you dug into what these programs include, they rarely include clear instructions about what sales questions to ask.

 You could say that the sales methodology section will include education on what questions to ask.
-But usually, they don’t.
-For example, a sales methodology section may talk about the importance of looking for pain when talking with prospects.
-But it might not provide the salesperson with the key questions to ask to identify if the sales prospect has the pain that they should be looking for.
+But usually, it doesn’t.
+For example, a sales methodology section may discuss the importance of looking for pain when talking with prospects.
+However, it might not provide the salesperson with the key questions to ask to identify if the sales prospect has the pain that they should be looking for.

 Not Included In Foundation of Knowledge